ParitKansal/Operating-System/README.md

 - Bits for byte no = log(Page Size)
 - Bits for TLB Set Number = log(Number of Sets in TLB)
 - Number of sets in TLB = No of Entries in TLB / K
-- Total Tag Directory Size = Number of Entries in TLB * Tag Size = Number of Sets in TLB * k * Tag SizeBits for page no = log(No of Pages in Process)
+- Total Tag Directory Size = Number of Entries in TLB * Tag Size = Number of Sets in TLB * k * Tag Size = log(No of Pages in Process)
-- Bits for frame no = log(No of frames in Pysical Memory)
+- Bits for frame no = log(No of frames in Physical Memory)
-- No of enteries in the page table = No of pages in process
+- No of entries in the page table = No of pages in process
-- Size of Page table = No of enteries in the page table * 1 entry size = No of pages in process * 1 entry size
+- Size of Page table = No of entries in the page table * 1 entry size = No of pages in process * 1 entry size

 ### Multi Level Paging
 ![](https://i.ibb.co/jygvPG5/Multi-Level-Paging.png)